Rahul-14507/IndusLink/README.md

 ## Overview

-RiskRadar is a production-grade industrial safety platform that helps plant operators identify which equipment needs attention — *before* incidents occur.
+IndusLink is a production-grade industrial safety platform that helps plant operators identify which equipment needs attention — *before* incidents occur.

 It ingests maintenance logs, inspection reports, incident history, and sensor telemetry (both historical batch data and live IoT streams), then deterministically scores every asset's safety risk on a 0–100 index.
 A Groq-powered LLM layer generates plain-English explanations for each flag, written in the voice of an experienced plant safety engineer — but the *scoring itself is never delegated to any AI model*.